r-neal-kelly/doticu-npc-party/Docs/API.md

 # API
 The program is distributed among many modules, each of which encompass several sub modules in their own domain.
 Modules and their sub modules are extended from the `Quest` type, and are made accessible globally throughout the program by initialization through `MAIN`.
-Each module instance contains their own scope and state, and each sub module is the same instance but with state secluded from other sub modules.
+Each module instance contains their own scope and state, and each sub module is the same instance (`Quest`) but with state secluded from other sub modules.

 ---